amclin/react-project-boilerplate/templates/default/src/pages/README.md

+**Do not create new NextJS pages from scratch.** Instead, use the wizard to guide you through the process of stubbing out the necessary files and structures expected for each type of component.
+See [Creating New Components](../../CONTRIBUTING.md#new-components)

 The `/pages` folder is provided for [NextJS filesystem-based routing](https://nextjs.org/docs).

 Over time, this means the `/pages` folder will get very messy as